gerv/eurovision-bingo/README.md

 Edit the constants at the top of the source to change the year of lyrics used, or the number of cards to generate.
 If you generate lots, though, you'll get repeated words.
 You may or may not care about this.
+Use year 0 tor regenerate the "any year" sheets.

-Edit card-template.odt in LibreOffice, being careful to preserve the special comments, in order to make the cards look smarter than they currently do, or add your own explanatory text at the top.
+Edit card-template.odt (or card-template-generic.odt for "any year") in LibreOffice, being careful to preserve the special comments, in order to make the cards look smarter than they currently do, or add your own explanatory text at the top.

 This software was developed on Linux; I have no idea whether it'll work on any other operating system.
 I see no reason it shouldn't, although it does use